zroyer/juggle-and-drop/README.md

 ### Features (WIP)
 * Add, edit, and delete cards and lists
 * Drag and drop cards between and within lists
+* Drag and drop cards lists on the board

 ### Development